The proliferation of technology creates an illusion that personalization is dead, and that anonymity prevails.

 That number speaks volumes to the absolute necessity of more personalization and more meaningful communication, rather than less.
 Ironically, that heightened level of personalization requires technology in order to be achieved.

-Technology gives merchants an incredible amount of power to interact with their customers in the right ways at the right times, and that means they will be held accountable for using that power intelligently and responsibly.
+Technology gives you an incredible amount of power to interact with your customers in the right ways at the right times, and that means you will be held accountable for using that power intelligently and responsibly.
 This is not the era of mass mail, generic ads or meaningless spamming.
 We are now in an era of super-personalization.
 Each customer has a distinct voice and expects that voice to be heard in a way that no one human can accomplish.

-A single merchant can’t sift through the mountains of data stored in their point of sale to understand who visited their store that day, week or month, how many times they came in, what they purchased, how much they spent and what their sentiment was regarding their experience.
+You can’t sift through the mountains of data stored in your point of sale to understand who visited your salon and or spa that day, week or month, how many times they came in, what they purchased, how much they spent and what their sentiment was regarding their experience.
 That kind of data would take a single human a life time to track and understand.

-Yet, that is precisely the kind of information each merchant must know about their customers and must use to keep that customer interested, loyal and happy.
-The only way a small to medium sized merchant can hope to compete and remain relevant is by harnessing the power of a robust consumer data platform that can intelligently store and interact with individualized customer information.
+Yet, that is precisely the kind of information you must know about your customers and must use to keep that customer interested, loyal and happy.
+The only way a small to medium sized business can hope to compete and remain relevant is by harnessing the power of a robust consumer data platform that can intelligently store and interact with individualized customer information.